 2013 Volkswagen Touareg Review

-With an upscale, comfortable cabin, good driving dynamics and two engines that are well-liked by auto writers, the 2013 Volkswagen Touareg is an upscale midsize SUV worth looking at.
+With an upscale, comfortable cabin, good driving dynamics and two powerful engines, reviewers say the 2013 Volkswagen Touareg is an upscale midsize SUV worth looking at.

-The Volkswagen Touareg is a great-performing SUV, say critics.
+The Touareg is a great-performing SUV, test drivers say.
 They are pleased with the power from its standard V6 engine, and love the torque and fuel economy from the available diesel engine.
 They also say that it offers a comfortable ride and composed handling.
-They praise the smoothness of its eight-speed automatic, and say that its steering delivers good feedback to the driver.
-The base Touareg achieves an EPA-estimated 17/23 mpg city/highway, while the diesel model achieves up to 20/29 mpg, which is high for the class.
+Reviewers praise the smoothness of its eight-speed automatic, and say that its steering delivers good feedback to the driver.
+The base VW Touareg achieves an EPA-estimated 17/23 mpg city/highway, while the diesel model achieves up to 20/29 mpg, which is high for the class.
 Keep in mind that the Touareg has a below-average reliability score for the class.

-Reviewers say the five-seat Touareg’s cabin is appointed with high-quality materials and an attractive design.
+Test drivers say the five-seat Volkswagen Touareg’s cabin is appointed with high-quality materials and an attractive design.
 They report that its front seats are all-day comfortable, and those in the rear offer plenty of space.
 Its four available trims deliver a range of standard and optional equipment, which include a standard eight-speaker stereo and Bluetooth, and options like a panoramic sunroof, backup camera and heated rear seats.

 - "With its rigid body structure, supple suspension, strong engines and tasteful appointments, VW's Touareg provides an unusually rewarding driving experience for something called an SUV.
 Then fold in the traditional SUV qualities of hauling ability and all-weather security and the package becomes quite irresistible.
 Volkswagen's decision to add a torquey turbodiesel and an amazingly fast hybrid to the powertrain menu makes it even better." -- Kelley Blue Book